Araeosteus

-Araeosteus rothi is an extinct species of bony fish closely related to the modern-day prowfish, Zaprora silenus.
-A. rothi is found in Late Miocene marine strata of Southern California, primarily the Diatom Beds of Lompoc and the Santa Monica Mountains.
+Araeosteus is an extinct genus of marine ray-finned fish, closely related to the modern-day prowfish.
+It contains a single species, A. rothi which is known from Late Miocene (Tortonian)-aged marine strata in Southern California, primarily the Diatom Beds of Lompoc (Monterey Formation) and the Santa Monica Mountains (Modelo Formation).

 Etymology

 The generic name is a compound word meaning "slender bone."
 The specific name honors one Almon Edward Roth of Stanford University.